 The upper bunk bed can accommodate 300 lbs. of weight, which is more than what many upper bunk beds offer.
 They traditionally don’t go over the 250 lbs. weight limit.
 The bottom of the bed is a loft that already comes with a sturdy desk that can hold up to 50 lbs. of weight.
 The side railing also features triangular open shelves to store your kid’s art supplies or any other knick-knacks.
 There is even enough room to set up separate shelving units.

-Why Do You Need Loft Bed for Kids?
+Why Do You Need Loft Beds for Kids?

 There are many benefits to have a loft bed for kids.
 First, it’s a great way to save space.
 If you have a small bedroom or just one bedroom for multiple kids to share with, using a loft bed is the best solution.
 It gives a chance for your kids to have their own beds while still sharing the same room.
 It doesn’t just save space, it also fosters a good relationship since they are spending a lot of time together.

 Loft beds are now also becoming increasingly stylish.
-They make a good design statement in the room, especially those with storage space underneath nor those that come with an empty bottom bunk that you can fill out with toys or use as a sitting or a study area.
-There are also bunk beds that already come with an integrated table and some built-in shelves.
-They can make way for easier organization, so that clutter can be contained in just one space.
+They make a good design statement in the room, especially those with plenty of space underneath.
+There are also those that come with an empty bottom bunk that you can fill out with toys or use as a reading nook or a sitting area.
+Some bunk beds already come with an integrated table and some built-in shelves.
+They can make way for easier organization, so that clutter can be contained in just one place.